AndreiSager/AndreiSager/README.md

 - 👋 Hi, I’m @LordBrim
-- 👀 I used to be interested in game development, ai, and machine learning.
-Now I am interested in android software development and e-commerce.
+- 👀 I used to be interested in game development and android development.
+Now I don't know what to do.
+I am now pursuing a career in web development and slowly furnishing my skills to learn A.I. and machine learning.
-- 🌱 I’m currently learning html, css, and javascript to create my online portfolio.
+- 🌱 I’m currently learning all kinds of stuff to build my portfolio.
-- 💞️ I’m looking to collaborate on ...
-I don't know yet.
+- 💞️ I’m looking to collaborate on ... web development projects and hints of A.I..
 - 📫 How to reach me ...
 I am not yet done setting up.

 <!---